magnussolution/magnusbilling7/wiki/en/modules/ivr/ivr.rst

 Default option
 --------------

-| We did not write the description to this field.
+| Select the destiny if none of the options was selected.